-Ireland is an island country that is supposedly full of leprechauns and hidden pots of gold on rainbows.
+Ireland is an island country that is supposedly full of leprechauns and hidden pots of gold at the end of rainbows.
+Whenever you go, don't forget an umbrella as the only difference between winter and summer in Ireland, is that the rain is a bit warmer in the summer.

 Cork, pronounced Cahhhhrkkhkhkh, is Ireland's 2nd largest city.
 It's very pretty and the city centre is actually built on an island which is in the middle of the river.
 There are many bridges in Cork because of this.
 For a quirky attraction, have a look at the Butter Museum.